-This feeling can also be referred to as “being in the flow”, but perhaps not in the same way that athletes experience it when they are delivering peak performances.
-It is a somewhat more tender feeling that grows stronger in my heart-space, almost like water flowing gently through a hosepipe with no knots and tangles in it.
+This feeling can also be referred to as “spaciousness or feeling in the flow”, but perhaps not in the same way that athletes experience it when they are delivering peak performances.
+It is a somewhat more tender, but tangible feeling that grows stronger in my heart-space, almost like water flowing gently through a hosepipe with no knots and tangles in it.
 I'm sure we all feel it in our own unique mental, emotional and physical expressions.
 As soon as I think a not so great thought that brings emotional resistance, my 'happiness/flow/space' gets pinched and smaller.
-While I don’t think it’s realistic to always be in this state considering the challenges of daily life, we can certainly do our part to encourage the feeling, and usher in the vibration as often as possible.
+While I don’t think we're designed to always be in this state considering the contrasts of daily life, we can certainly do our part to encourage the feeling, and usher in the feeling as often as possible.
 Naturally the more we try, the easier it gets.
 And we'll get to that in a moment.

 When We Disconnect From The Feeling

 Just like the feeling itself is unmistakable (a cuddle or laugh with your pet or lover is exactly it), when we disconnect from the feeling, it’s evident right away.
 This happens through our own thoughts (have you also become a professional at creating stories in your mind that don't make you feel good?).
-Also from lingering on our fear and worries, or even just from general interactions with people.
-Introverts will understand the challenge of navigating unknown social settings and how it can be somewhat of an energy sap!
-All of these areas can contribute to us disconnecting from the “feeling”.
-To me, it feels a little bit like a hosepipe flowing from my head to my heart is getting pinched, and the flow suddenly starts to trickle a little less prominently than it did before.
+Also from lingering on our fears and insecurities.
+All of these areas can contribute to us disconnecting from the “feeling of flow”.
+To me, it feels a little bit like a hosepipe flowing from my head to my heart is getting pinched, and the flow trickles a little less.

-Getting Back To The Right Vibration When This Happens
+Getting Back To The Right Space When This Happens

 Tapping Into The Feeling and Staying There

-To tap into the feeling or “being in the flow” more regularly, it helps to prioritise self care activities alongside having a mindfulness practice of your own.
-Taking a few minutes in the morning to write down a handful of things you are grateful for, or meditating for 10 minutes when you start the day can make a world of difference.
+To tap into the feeling or “being in the flow” more regularly, it helps to care about what you're thinking and prioritising mindfulness and self care goodness that makes you feel good.
 My best meditation for starting my day in the flow is a 10 minute Esther Hicks one that you can give a go and see if it works for you as well.
 All their audios are amazing, start the day with one that resonates with you.
 Repeat it until it becomes the the way you think.
 A regular yoga class can also do wonders.
-Follow the activities that spark joy for you, help to fill your cup (or detangle the hosepipe!), and strengthen your connection with the energetics of happiness.
+Follow the activities that spark joy for you, help to fill your cup (or detangle the hosepipe!), and strengthen your connection with the energetics of your happiness.
 Adding some extra tools to your arsenal is never a bad idea.
 If you feel like you need an extra nudge, consider holistic health coaching, or even therapy, both of which are useful tools used by millions of people around the world each day.

-At the end of the day, this is your personal pathway to joy, and tapping into the feeling and staying in the flow will largely be up to the way you construct your life on a day-to-day basis.
-Checking in with yourself regularly about how you’re feeling, choosing better feeling thoughts and tapping into the things you enjoy, and the things you don’t, is a great way to slowly build some momentum.
-From there, you’ll keep learning more, and soon enough the flow state will become second nature in your life.
-You’ll also be able to navigate the “drier spells” with a little more resilience.
+At the end of the day, this is your personal pathway to joy, and tapping into the feeling and staying in the flow will largely be up to the way you construct your thoughts and your life on a day-to-day basis.
+And practice, practice, practice good feeling thoughts!
+Caring about how you’re feeling, choosing better feeling thoughts and tapping into the things you enjoy is a great way to slowly build some 'in the flow' momentum.
+From there, you’ll keep getting better at it, and soon enough the flow state will become second nature in your life.
+And when you tap out, you'll know how to get back in.
 At the end of the day, that’s all that we can ask for, really.